Philippe de Broca: Biography

 Next his career took a turn towards seemingly straightforward comedy and fun: The Devil by the Tail (Le Diable par la queue) featuring Yves Montand in 1969, then Dear Detective (Tendre Poulet) in 1978 and Jupiter's Thigh (On a volé la cuisse de Jupiter) in 1980 with Philippe Noiret and Annie Girardot, and finally Practice Makes Perfect (Le Cavaleur) in 1979 with Jean Rochefort.

 In 1988, his film Chouans! with Sophie Marceau and Philippe Noiret, which questioned historical philosophies, was not as successful as expected.

 He then directed ten or so telefilms, enjoying the speed of filming as well as the teamwork involved.
 De Broca found success again in 1997 with his adaptation of On Guard (Le Bossu) for Daniel Auteuil.

 In 2004 Philippe de Broca filmed the adaptation of the novel Viper in the Fist (Vipère au poing) with Jacques Villeret and Catherine Frot.
-This movie was to be his last hit with the cinema-going public, although he was not able to enjoy the success, passing away from cancer on 26 November 2004.
+This movie was to be his last hit with the cinema-going public, although he was not able to enjoy the success, dying from cancer on 26 November 2004.